imranxnadeemnn/apk-download-tool/APK_Download_Tool/render/README.md

    challenge page is never presented as an APK.
 5. Result → direct mirror link **and** a `/api/download` proxy link (server streams it; hides mirror tokens/Referer).
    If every mirror fails, the error carries **browser-side fallback links** (APKPure/APKCombo/APKMirror/Uptodown/Play).

+## APK, not XAPK — installable directly on a device

+Modern apps are published as app bundles, so mirrors usually hold an **XAPK** (base.apk + `config.*.apk` splits
++ optional OBB) which Android cannot install by tapping it.
+The tool does three things about that:

+1. **Prefers a plain APK.** Within APKPure, an APK candidate beats an XAPK of the same build.
+Across mirrors, an XAPK is remembered and the chain keeps going; another mirror's APK wins only if its `versionCode` is at least as new (Aptoide's Duolingo, for example, is a 2020 build — the bundle wins there).
+2. **Converts the bundle on the server** — *Get installable APK* in the UI → `GET /api/convert?u=…` starts a job, the UI polls `/api/convert/:id` (download → merge → sign progress) and then offers `/api/convert/:id/file`, served as `application/vnd.android.package-archive` so an Android browser installs it on tap.
+   * Bundle with **one** apk inside → `base.apk` is extracted **unchanged** (developer signature intact).
+   * Bundle with **splits** → [APKEditor](https://github.com/REAndroid/APKEditor) merges them into a universal APK (`isSplitRequired` removed), then [uber-apk-signer](https://github.com/patrickfav/uber-apk-signer) signs it v1+v2+v3 and zipaligns. **This re-signs the app with the tool's key**: it installs as a fresh app, will not update a Play-installed copy, and apps that verify their own signature may refuse to run.
+The UI says so.
+   * OBB expansion files are not merged (the APK is still installable; the app fetches its data on first run).
+3. **Still offers the XAPK** as a secondary link for people who use the APKPure app / SAI.

+Jobs run one at a time (`CONVERT_JAVA_XMX`, default 320m, fits the 512 MB free instance), files live in the OS temp dir and expire after `CONVERT_TTL_SEC` (1800).
+Bundles above `CONVERT_MAX_BYTES` (700 MB) are refused.
+`tools/setup-java.js` (npm `postinstall`) downloads the two jars and, when the image has no `java`, a Temurin 17 JRE into `.jre/`.
+Without them the tool still works — only the convert button reports unavailable.

 ## Error & notification handling